 As an adult, I prepare a small altar in honor of my ancestors.
 Remembering them brings me peace and comfort.
-I take a moment to realize where I come from and the sacrifices made for me by earlier generations.
+I take a moment to realize where I come from and the sacrifices made on my behalf by earlier generations.

 I may not do the traditions perfectly, but I try to hold on to these important family customs and honor my Mexican culture and my own Mexican-Cuban upbringing.
-Next to la Virgen de Guadalupe candle is card of La Virgen de la Caridad del Cobre.
+Next to la Virgen de Guadalupe (the patron saint of Mexico and the Americas) candle is card of La Virgen de la Caridad del Cobre (the patron saint of Cuba).
 The pictures of all my grandparents, the Mexican ones and the Cuban ones, stand side by side as I honor their lives on this special day.